finos/symphony-bdk-python/docsrc/markdown/datafeed.md

 ## Datafeed Configuration

-Datafeed Service can be configured by the datafeed field in the configuration file:
+The Datafeed Service can be configured by the datafeed field in the configuration file:

 ```yaml
 datafeed: